eo-tools/eozilla/README.md

 A suite of tools around workflow orchestration systems and the [OGC API - Processes](https://github.com/opengeospatial/ogcapi-processes).

-Eozilla has been developed to cloudify Satellite data processor applications.
+Eozilla has been developed to cloudify and use cloudified Satellite data processor applications.

 _Note, this project and its documentation is still in an early development stage._